brickcap/restyskeleton/README.md

 1. Two nginx master configuration files ,dev.ngx.conf and prod.ngx.conf,are created for development and production use respectively.
 The configuration directives for the two files are identical except for a couple of changes.
 Two different files allow you to independently test and simulate development and production environments.
 The errors in dev.ngx.conf are logged on the console.
 2. All the location level directives are placed in the files under the 'routes' directory.
 The files are organized as:-   *app_routes (for application routes)*, *static_routes(for serving static files)*, *proxy_routes(for configuring all the proxy locations)*.
 These files are automatically included in the master configuration files.
 3. All the lua code shunned to the 'lua' directory.
 There's a 'hello.lua' file that is served by a '/' location in the app_routes.conf file.
 You can check it out to see how it works.
 Just keep in mind that it's black magic.
-Your eyes may pop out if you don't handle it delicately.
+Your eyes will pop out if you don't handle it delicately.
+4. All the static files are stuffed into the "static" directory.
+Here you'll find the html pages, css files, scripts, images and all the other rot.

+If you find any worms please preserve them in a jar and mail it to akshatjiwan@gmail.com It is imperitive that you mark the mail as spam so that it may escape cursed gaze of those pesky bots.

 **To my lord, Count Dracula, a licence to bite**